Econiverse/econiverse/README.md

 # Econiverse
 Econiverse is a free, non-monetized, community sourced, open source website that was created as a collection of knowledge, educational sources, and resources for those who want to learn more about finance.
-The pages are intended to provide detailed information that is easily to understand.
+The pages are intended to provide detailed information that is easy to understand.
 Financial knowledge should be accessible to everyone and this resource provides a stepping stone towards that!

 The website can be found here: https://econiverse.github.io/